gooomez/gooomez.github.io/_pages/about.md

 permalink: /about/
 ---

-Gooomez is Edgar Gomez
+Gooomez is Edgar Gomez is...

-Musician and Composer